cp2k/cp2k/benchmarks/QS_low_scaling_GW/README.md

-# Quickstep low-scaling GW performance test for a graphene nanoribbon
+# Low-scaling GW performance test for a graphene nanoribbon

 ## Description

-This benchmark is a lowG0W0 calculation of a graphene nanoribbon.
+This benchmark is a low-scaling G0W0 calculation of a graphene nanoribbon.

 ## Benchmark Requirements

-To run these benchmarks, CP2K needs to be compiled with libint support (`-D__LIBINT`).
+To run the benchmark, CP2K needs to be compiled with libint support (`-D__LIBINT`).

 ## Description of Input Files